Speed up Magento

 - Use the correct session storage, choose file system or database (during setup).
 Most installations should use “file system” because it’s faster and doesn’t cause the database to grow.
 But if your site will run on multiple servers, you should select “database” so that a user’s session data is available regardless of which server his/her request is served from.
 More info about this from Ashley Schroderat Magebase.com.

 - Limit the number of products on a product overview page.

 - Set only those attribute frontend properties to ‘Yes’ that you’re actually going to use.
 Set all other to ‘No’.
 Don’t use in quick search, advanced search compare, etc etc.: Catalog -> Attributes -> Manage Atributes -> Frontend Properties.

 - Disable the Magento log: System -> Configuration -> Advanced -> Developer -> Log Settings (default is disabled).

-- Test your Magento site with Magento Speed Test (by Ashley Schroder)
+- Test your Magento site with Speed test for Magento (by Ashley Schroder)

 - Run your site through websiteoptimization.com.

 - Use Google Page Speed Firefox extension or Yahoo Yslow for some tips from Google and Yahoo.